george-willcox/Bridge-Conventions/bridge.md

   |2NT over 1S|5+ Diamonds & 5+ Clubs|
 - Partners responses:
   - Bid Suit with greatest tolerance
-  - With Equal length suits bid the cheapest
+  - With equal length suits bid the cheapest
   - Weak 4 card support - jump bid
-  - With a Strong Hand, Cue-bid opps, this asks Unusual bidder to bid cheapest Suit with 8-10 HCP and anything else with 10+ HCP <!-- What? -->
+  - With a strong hand, Cue-bid opponent's Suit; this asks Unusual bidder to bid cheapest Suit with 8-10 HCP and anything else with 10+ HCP
   - A bid of the 4th Suit is natural 6+ cards of the Suit

 ### Optional Jacoby Transfers Responses